VISTA Host Sites

 Iowa City, IA

 Table to Table bridges the gap between abundance and hunger.
 Volunteers collect surplus food from donors and redistribute it to partners and people who can use it.
 Our work unites community members and organizations to create a more just and less wasteful food system.
 Since we began in April of 1996, Table to Table volunteers have rescued and distributed over 30 million pounds of food to area agencies.
-Nourish Iowa VISTA members serve among a cohort of members whose service is building a more equitable food system in Iowa.
+Nourish Iowa VISTA members serve among a cohort of members whose service is building a more accessible food system in Iowa for all.